ca-carr/smart_contracts/seminar-5/01-create-token.md

 - Click **Deploy** and then confirm all in MetaMask
 - You will see the contract is deployed with a contract address, we will need this

-## 🧪 Step 5: Test the Token
+## Step 5: Check and Test the Token
 - After deployment, copy your contract address
-- Also find the contract ABI and Bytecode
+- Also find the contract ABI and Bytecode, which we will store for later use
-In MetaMask, click **Import Tokens**
+- In MetaMask, click **Import Tokens**

-Paste your contract address
+- Paste your contract address

-You should now see your token balance
+- You should now see your token balance in the address you deployed with

-## ✅ Summary
+- We can also look up the contract address on Sepolia Etherscan (https://sepolia.etherscan.io/) or regular Etherscan (https://etherscan.io/)

-You now have a working ERC-20 token deployed on a testnet!
-Here's what you’ve done:
+## Summary

-Written a compliant token contract
+- You now have a working ERC-20 token deployed on a testnet or mainnet

-Used OpenZeppelin for security and standards
+- Used OpenZeppelin for security and standards

-Deployed via MetaMask and Remix
+- Deployed via MetaMask and Remix

-Verified token visibility in MetaMask
+- Verified the token works as expected and appears on an explorer